-On January 31, 2023, we announced that we have entered into a global licensing agreement with Apic Bio for a one-time, intrathecally administered gene therapy for ALS caused by mutations in superoxide dismutase 1 ("SOD1"), a rapidly progressing, rare motor neuron disease that leads to loss of everyday functions and is uniformly fatal.
+On January 31, 2023, we announced that we had entered into a global licensing agreement with Apic Bio, Inc. ("Apic Bio") for a one-time, intrathecally administered investigational gene therapy for ALS caused by mutations in superoxide dismutase 1 ("SOD1"), a rapidly progressing, rare motor neuron disease that leads to loss of everyday functions and is uniformly fatal.
 With this agreement, we have added to our pipeline of gene therapies to treat neurological disorders.
-The FDA has cleared the investigational new drug application for APB-102 and has granted Orphan Drug and Fast Track designation.
+The FDA has cleared the IND application for APB-102 and has granted Orphan Drug and Fast Track designation.
+We expect to initiate patient screening in the fourth quarter of 2023 with the first patient dosing occurring in the first quarter of 2024.
 Mutations in the SOD1 gene of ALS account for approximately one-fifth of all inherited forms of this fatal disease.
 APB-102 is comprised of a recombinant AAVrh10 vector that expresses a miRNA designed to knock down the expression of SOD1 with the goal of slowing down or potentially reversing the progression of ALS in patients with SOD1 mutations.

-We made an initial cash payment of \$10.0 million to Apic Bio that was recognized as research and development expense.
+We made an initial cash payment in February 2023 of \$10.0 million to Apic Bio that was recognized as a research and development expense.
+We owe up to \$43.0 million in milestone payments to Apic Bio if AMT-162 is approved for commercialization in the U.S. and Europe.

-Huntington's disease program (AMT-130)
+Fabry disease program (AMT-191)